Jerry Yang (poker player)

 Yang summarized his tournament strategy: "I study my opponents very carefully, and when I sensed something, when I sensed some weakness, I took a chance.
 Even if I had nothing, I decided to raise, reraise, push all-in or make a call....The only way that I could win this tournament was by being aggressive from the very beginning and that’s exactly what I did.
 And thank God I was also able to pick up some good cards at the same time."
 Once Yang was guaranteed a share of the prize money, he pledged to donate 10% of his winnings to three charities (the Make-a-Wish Foundation, Feed The Children, and the Ronald McDonald House), as well as his alma mater, Loma Linda University.

 As of 2016, Yang's live tournament winnings exceed $8,400,000.

 Personal life

 Yang, an ethnic Hmong, was born in Laos.
-When the communists took over in the 1970s, his family escaped to Thailand where they spent four years in a refugee camp.
+When the communists took control of that country in the 1970s, his family escaped to Thailand where they spent four years in a refugee camp.
 While living in the camp, a brother and sister of his died.

-Yang currently lives in Madera, California.
+Yang currently lives in Temecula, California.
 Yang holds a master's degree in health psychology from Loma Linda University and worked as a psychotherapist and social worker.

 He is married and has six children.